 The Best Travel Apps for Japan to Download Right Now!

-With today’s technology, international travel has never been easier.
-When traveling to a destination that you’ve never visited before, having a few travel apps can decrease stress and increase productivity while on your trip.
-After countless trips to Japan, these are a few of the best Japan travel apps that we found most useful during our visits to Japan!
+With today’s technology, international travel has never been easier!
+When traveling to a destination that you’ve never visited before, having a few travel apps can decrease stress and increase productivity.
+After countless trips to Japan, these are a few of the best Japan travel apps that we’ve found most useful!

 If you’re only going to download ONE of these travel apps for Japan, let it be Google Maps.
 It’s by far the app that we’ve used the most while in Japan.
 Google Maps allows you to be very efficient in how you travel from place to place, regardless of your method.
 I love how this app allows you to change your method of travel (walking, driving, public transit, etc.) and gives you both a map and turn-by-turn instructions.